Long March 5

 Long March 5 (LM-5; 长征五号 (Chángzhēng wǔ hào)) or Changzheng 5 (CZ-5), also known by its nickname "Pang-Wu" (胖五, "Fat-Five"), is a Chinese heavy-lift launch vehicle developed by the China Academy of Launch Vehicle Technology (CALT).
-It is the first Chinese launch vehicle designed to use exclusively non-hypergolic liquid propellants.
-It is the fifth iteration of the Long March rocket family.
+The most powerful Chinese rocket and Long March rocket ever built, it is also the most powerful orbital launch vehicle operating outside of the United States.
+First launched in 2016, CZ-5 has carried cornerstones of the Chinese space program: all three modules of the Tiangong space station, two Moon sample returns, and one Mars mission.